Topologically nontrivial multicritical points: Introduction

 Distinct quantum critical phases intersect at a special point known as multicritical points \cite{rufo2019multicritical,kumar2021multi,kumar2021topological,kumar2023topological}.
 These are the points at which two or more gapped or quantum critical phases meet in the parameter space.
 The multicritical points, in general, can be characterized either based on the number of gap-closing points in the Brillouin zone, since they inherit the critical properties of both intersecting phases, or based on the unique nature of dispersion, such as being quadratic near the gap-closing points.
 A topological phase transition between distinct quantum critical phases occurs at the multicritical points of both kinds, and the number of edge modes changes across these points.
 Therefore, the localization length of edge modes diverges as the parameters are tuned towards a multicritical point.
 This observation leads to the conclusion that the edge modes delocalize into the bulk at a multicritical point, and they remain topologically trivial.

 In this work, we revisit such instances and revise the understanding by identifying topologically nontrivial multicritical points under certain constraints on the parameters.
 We intend to show that in a regime where the critical lines lie on a plane of the parameter space that only hosts topologically nontrivial phases (where all the gapped and critical phases are nontrivial), localized edge modes also occur at the multicritical points.
-We refer to this phenomenon as topologically nontrivial multicriticality.
-These multicritical points are robust against weak disorder, while they vanish at stronger disorder strength, revealing the presence of a gapless and topologically nontrivial Anderson-localized phase characterized by the presence of two zero-energy modes localized at the end of the chain.
+In other words, topologically trivial multicritical points correspond to the intersection of critical lines separating trivial and nontrivial gapped phases, with the edge modes that are not robust against disorder, since any perturbation can move the system away from the critical point into the trivial region.
+In contrast, in our work, we consider multicritical points that separate distinct gapless (critical) lines separating topological phases that are all nontrivial.
+In this case, the edge modes at the multicritical points are topologically robust against disorder, since the system cannot be perturbed into a topologically trivial phase.
+This is our definition of "topologically nontrivial multicritical points".
+In other words, a multicritical point is "nontrivial" if it is not just a transition to a vacuum or a trivial state, but rather a junction where the system is forced to choose between several different nontrivial topological phases.
+Interestingly, these multicritical points are characterized by quadratic bulk dispersion and therefore exhibit critical edge modes (or gapless phases) that go beyond the conventional Dirac-like critical behavior.
+Moreover, the multicritical points are robust against weak disorder, while they vanish at stronger disorder strength, revealing the presence of a gapless and topologically nontrivial Anderson-localized phase characterized by the presence of two zero-energy modes localized at the end of the chain.
 The unique features of multicritical points can be exploited to enhance topological quantum qubits\cite{10.21468/SciPostPhys.3.3.021}, where topologically protected localized edge modes carry the quantum information~\cite{nayak_non-abelian_2008,stern_topological_2013,das-sarma_majorana_2015,roy_topological_2017,lahtinen_a-short_2017,stanescu_introduction_2017,beenakker_search_2020,marra_Majorana_2022}.